New Orleans’ ‘Let the good times roll’ now ‘Wash your hands’

 And the Louisiana Restaurant Association, working with local marketing and public relations companies, has launched a website connecting restaurants with customers seeking takeout or delivered food.

-Mosely’s restaurant planned to do its part Saturday with a drive through service where hospitality workers can get a pork sandwich, beer and chips for free.
+Moseley’s restaurant planned to do its part Saturday with a drive-thru service where hospitality workers can get a pork sandwich, beer and chips for free.